HansHuepp/HPVS_Toolchain/README.md

 Around one hour

 ## Setting up your Hyper Protect Virtual Servers
-First we create the server needed to deploy our software.
+First we create the server needed to deploy our software (on?).
 Setting up a Hyper Protect Virtual Server is really simple.
-Just open the Command Line Interface of your computer and generate a SSH-Key-Pair by entering the command ssh-keygen (you might need to install open-ssh bevor doing this).
+Just open the Command Line Interface on your computer and generate a SSH-Key-Pair by entering the command ‘ssh-keygen’ (you might need to install open-ssh before doing this).
 Now you can use the generated Private-Key to create your Hyper Protect Virtual Servers  [here](https://cloud.ibm.com/catalog/services/ibm-cloud-hyper-protect-virtual-servers).

 This process is explained in more detail under:
 * https://cloud.ibm.com/docs/services/hp-virtual-servers?topic=hp-virtual-servers-overview
 * https://www.ssh.com/ssh/keygen/#sec-Creating-an-SSH-Key-Pair-for-User-Authentication

 ## Enabling SSH Key login for your IBM Delivery Pipeline
-To enable the Toolchain to deploy on custom servers we use a custom docker image running linux, which stores the SSH-Keys.
-It will be used to send commands onto your server.
+To enable the toolchain to deploy on custom servers we use a custom docker image running linux, which stores the SSH-Keys.
+This will be used to send commands onto your server.
 More on this later.

 To generate this docker image download the sshimage folder from [this](https://github.com/HansHuepp/HyperProtectVirtualServer_Toolchain) git repository to your desktop.
 Now use Shift+Command+G in Finder (on Mac)or Windows+R on your Desktop (Windows) to open the **Go to Folder** search mask.
 Enter `~/.ssh/` or `/.ssh/`.